 ## Product surface

-- [Docs](https://mcp-analytics.com/docs): setup walkthrough.
+- [Docs](https://mcp-analytics.com/docs): human-readable setup guide.

 ## MCP tool catalog

-- [All tools](https://mcp-analytics.com/mcp/tools): index of 23 callable
+- [All MCP tools](https://mcp-analytics.com/mcp/tools): index of every

-functions with arguments and example prompts.
+callable function with arguments and example prompts.

 ## Content

-- [Blog](https://mcp-analytics.com/blog): tutorials on MCP and analytics.
+- [Blog](https://mcp-analytics.com/blog): tutorials and essays on MCP,

-- [Comparisons](https://mcp-analytics.com/vs): honest side-by-sides.
+- [Comparisons](https://mcp-analytics.com/vs): honest side-by-sides

 Three deliberate choices: